Leads = customers = profits

 Potential customers are not going to do a Google search for a service and randomly pick a company out of millions of search results.
 If a potential customer is searching for a service, they need to be directed to take a look at your company, and consider choosing you as a potential provider.

 Think of this: 27% of leads are already willing to be your customer.
 That 27% does not require much seducing to give you their business, but the other 73% do indeed.
 And only 2% of prospects will choose your services after the first meeting with you.
 That being said, methods and tricks to convert your leads into customers will be touched upon here, but a detailed conversion discussion will take place in a separate article.
-Right now we’re talking about B2B lead generation for your SaaS company, because obviously you won’t have high customer engagement without leads in the first place.
+Right now we’re talking about B2B lead generation strategy for your SaaS company, because obviously you won’t have high customer engagement without leads in the first place.

 B2B leads, simply, are your prospective customers.
 They are looking for a service that your company (and competitors as well) provides, to assist them in increasing their own revenue and grow their company.
 So, what can you do to increase the amount of leads getting hip to your SaaS company?